Skip to main content

 How do these custom events appear in Marketo?

-Once the extension has been customized, the custom events will come through as "Visit Web Page" activities within Marketo, but we append additional information within the Query Parameters of the Activity Details.
+The custom events will come through as "Visit Web Page" activities within Marketo, but we append additional information within the Query Parameters of the Activity Details.

 Example of a custom event with additional content in the query parameters